Michael Gove: Oxford

-From 1985 to 1988 he read English at Lady Margaret Hall, Oxford, during which time he joined the Conservative Party.
-He became a member of the Oxford University Conservative Association and was secretary of Aberdeen South Young Conservatives.
-He helped write speeches for Cabinet and Shadow Cabinet ministers, including Peter Lilley and Michael Howard.
-During his first year, he met future Prime Minister Boris Johnson and ran his campaign to be President of the Oxford Union.
+In 1985, Gove enrolled at Lady Margaret Hall, Oxford, where he read English.
+While there he joined the Conservative Party.
+He became a member of the Oxford University Conservative Association and served as secretary of Aberdeen South Young Conservatives.
+During his first year, he met future Prime Minister Boris Johnson and was an enthusiastic supporter of his campaign to be President of the Oxford Union.
 In an interview with Andrew Gimson, Gove remarked that at Oxford, Johnson was "quite the most brilliant extempore speaker of his generation".
-Gove was elected as Oxford Union President a year after Johnson.
-He graduated with an upper second.
+Gove was elected President of the Oxford Union for Hilary term 1987.